Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 – What would you ask them?

-Outline of a lesson in Russian literature in grade 5 (FSES)
+Lesson plan for Russian literature in 5th grade (FSES)

 Target: Give a comparative description of the heroes